iclementine/libtriton_jit/README.md

 The the operators can be register into a torch library via `TORCH_LIBRARY` APIs.
 Then the operators can be used both from c++ and python.
 You don't even need to explicitly write python bindings for them, since torch already provides a unified(boxed) way to call operators via the dispatcher.

+We have examples on pointwise add and reduce sum.

 ### tests

 This directory includes some code to test the operators.
 The operators should be tested both from c++ and python to ensure that they work as expected.
 But now the test is not done.

 ## how to build

-1. Activate a python virtual environment where torch is installed;
+1. Activate a python virtual environment where torch is installed, since we need it to find the torch and pybind that is installed to this python environment;
 2. Configure & Generate build system: specify which python root to use, we would use the torch installed within it.
   command: `cmake -S . -B build -DPython_ROOT="$(which python)/../.."`
 3. Build: `cmake --build build --parallel`